 How do I get my hands on these four dashboard charts?

-1. Measure pipeline size by Close Date and Stage
+1. Measure sales pipeline size by Close Date and Stage

-If you only use one pipeline size dashboard chart then make it this one.
+If you only use one dashboard chart that measures sales pipeline size, then make it this one.

-The dashboard chart shows pipeline size by Close Date.
+The dashboard chart shows the sales pipeline size by Close Date.
 Within each month, the individual segments group the funnel by Opportunity Stage.